Prerna2022/Concrete-Strength-Prediction-Using-Machine-Learning-with-Python-code-/README.md

 Applying model
 Predicted values vs original values
 Saving the model

 Dataset
 We will use a concrete compressive strength dataset which was retrieved from the Kaggle, you can click here for the dataset.

-Dataset knowledge
+##Dataset knowledge
 If you download this dataset, you see that several features affect the quality of concrete.
 So we discuss brief of each feature:

-cement: a substance used for construction that hardens to other materials to bind them together.
+1.cement: a substance used for construction that hardens to other materials to bind them together.

-slag: Mixture of metal oxides and silicon dioxide.
+2.slag: Mixture of metal oxides and silicon dioxide.

-Flyash: coal combustion product that is composed of the particulates that are driven out of coal-fired boilers together with the flue gases.
+3.Flyash: coal combustion product that is composed of the particulates that are driven out of coal-fired boilers together with the flue gases.

-Water: It is used to form a thick paste.
+4.Water: It is used to form a thick paste.

-Superplasticizer:  used in making high-strength concrete.
+5.Superplasticizer:  used in making high-strength concrete.

-Coaseseaggregate: prices of rocks obtain from ground deposits.
+6.Coaseseaggregate: prices of rocks obtain from ground deposits.

-fineaggregate: the size of aggregate small than 4.75mm.
+7.fineaggregate: the size of aggregate small than 4.75mm.

-age: Rate of gain of strength is faster to start with and the rate gets reduced with age.
+8.age: Rate of gain of strength is faster to start with and the rate gets reduced with age.

-csMPa: Measurement unit of concrete strength.
+9.csMPa: Measurement unit of concrete strength.

 Now, we will import some important modules:

-Importing Modules
+##Importing Modules
 For further process we have to import some important modules present in python:

 # importing pandas